Load .Renviron.d and .Rprofile.d directories during the R startup process

 debug = dryrun

-If TRUE, then the package is unloaded afterward, otherwise
+TRUE, then the package is unloaded afterward, otherwise not.- skip

-If TRUE, everything is done except the processing of the
+TRUE, everything is done except the processing of the startup files.- debug

-If TRUE, debug messages are outputted, otherwise not.
+TRUE, debug messages are outputted, otherwise not.- paths

 (internal) character vector of directories.

-If TRUE, then the content of startup files are validated.
+TRUE, then the content of startup files are validated.- on_error

 Action taken when an error is detected when sourcing an Rprofile file.
 It is not possible to detect error in Renviron files; they are always ignored with a message that cannot be captured.